Countdown is on to big Christmas lights switch-on event and tree festival

 Advertisement

-The big switch-on event is on Wednesday, December 6 on the Market Place and High Street from 4pm to 7.30pm and will feature a host of entertainment on the stage, a Christmas market, and hot food and drinks to get everyone in the Christmas spirit.
+The big switch-on event is on the Market Place and High Street from 4pm to 7.30pm and will feature a host of entertainment on the stage, a Christmas market, and hot food and drinks to get everyone in the Christmas spirit.

 The live stage programme will feature a mix of choirs from the National Primary School, Linby-cum-Papplewick Primary, Hucknall Flying High Academy and Hucknall Torkard Ensemble Choir,, plus performances from dance groups Elise Florence Dance Company, Phase One School of Dance, Believe Academy Dance School and Kirsty Ceroc Dancers, and live music from Hucknall Ukulele Group and Izzy Pop Show Band.